MarijaBorisov/ngsi-tools/README.md

 In order to make the NGSI Connector more universal, the possibility for users to dynamically create and update various Entity Types and their structure is incorporated.
 Each structure sets the rules that will be used while parsing specific entities.
 It is mandatory to first upload the structure of each entity type that will be uploaded.
 Otherwise, the upload of entities of unknown structure would not be possible.

-Rules are customizable, users can create, remove or edit rules via the REST.
+Rules are customizable, users can create, remove or edit rules (entity type structures) via the RESTful API.

 * **`Create a structure of Entity Type (Rule)`**
      * Upload a structure of entity type into the request body in JSON format